michaelmawhinney/digitalocean-php-library/README.md

 ## How to use

-You simply need to include or require the do-php-library.php file in your code and instantiate the DigitalOcean classes with your access token.
+You simply need to include or require `do-php-library.php` and provide the DigitalOcean classes with your access token.

 ## Code Example